mautic/developer-documentation-new/docs/plugins/integrations/migrations.rst

     }

-Plugin Migrations
+Plugin migrations
 -----------------

-Each migration file should be stored in the plugin's ``Migration`` folder with a name that matches ``Version_X_Y_Z.php`` where ``X_Y_Z`` matches the semantic versioning of the plugin.
-Each file should contain the incremental schema changes for the plugin up to the latest version which should match the version in the plugin's ``Config/config.php`` file.
+Each migration file should be stored in the Plugin's ``Migration`` folder with a name that matches ``Version_X_Y_Z.php`` where ``X_Y_Z`` matches the semantic versioning of the Plugin.
+Each file should contain the incremental schema changes for the Plugin up to the latest version which should match the version in the Plugin's ``Config/config.php`` file.

 There are two methods. ``isApplicable`` should return true/false if the migration should be ran. ``up`` should register the SQL to execute.